bgoonz/docs-collection/github/rest/guides/rendering-data-as-graphs.md

   - /guides/rendering-data-as-graphs/
   - /v3/guides/rendering-data-as-graphs
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 ---

 In this guide, we're going to use the API to fetch information about repositories that we own, and the programming languages that make them up.
-Then, we'll visualize that information in a couple of different ways using the [D3.js][D3.js] library.
-To interact with the {% data variables.product.product_name %} API, we'll be using the excellent Ruby library, [Octokit][Octokit].
+Then, we'll visualize that information in a couple of different ways using the [D3.js][d3.js] library.
+To interact with the {% data variables.product.product_name %} API, we'll be using the excellent Ruby library, [Octokit][octokit].

 If you haven't already, you should read the ["Basics of Authentication"][basics-of-authentication] guide before starting this example.
 You can find the complete source code for this project in the [platform-samples][platform samples] repository.